 Jim: What’s number two?

-Greg: So, the number two, you see this in a lot of weddings, the unity candle.
+Dr. Smalley: So the number two, you see this in a lot of weddings, the unity candle.

-Jim: (laughs) Okay, we did it.
+Jim: (laughs) Okay, “We did it.”

 Jim: I said that last time.